tamagusko/tamagusko.github.io/README.md

 `2020`
 **Technology and Innovation Coordinator**, *JEST, Portugal.* (In progress)
 (6mos.
 Intern, 4 mos.
-Data Scientist, TI coordinator) Coordinator of the Technology and Innovation group at the Junior Enterprise for Science and Technology (JEST);
+Data Scientist, TI coordinator)
+Coordinator of the Technology and Innovation at JEST;
 Data Science;
 Machine Learning;
 Team management;